-The model order is 12, which corresponds to the 6 suspension modes.
-The inertia properties of the parts were determined from the geometry and material densities.
+The model order is 12, and it represents the 6 suspension modes.
+The inertia properties of the parts are set from the geometry and material densities.
 The stiffness of the springs was initially set from the datasheet nominal value of 17.8 N/mm and then reduced down to 14 N/mm to better match the measured suspension modes.
 The stiffness of the springs in the horizontal plane is set at 0.5 N/mm.
-The obtained suspension modes of the Simscape model are compared with the measured modes in Table 2.2.
+The obtained suspension modes of the simscape model are compared with the measured ones in Table 2.2.